One of the major talking points in modern-day boxing is the relevance of Pound for Pound amongst the fighters.

 Becoming a four-weight ruler, Canelo cemented his place as an all-time great.

-At the beginning of 2020, Canelo was firmly established as the number one in the sport.
+At the beginning of 2020, Canelo had firmly established himself as the number one pound for pound fighter in the sport.

 Jan: Jose Napoles

 Oct: Roberto Duran